KaushalVasava/Annpurna_Food_App/README.md

 - Today's menu section
 - Order history and order status
 - User Profile
-- Norification of your orders
+- Notification of your orders
 - Select foods based on review/rating
 - Order's Bill in your app
 - Seamless User friendly experience